Skip to content

 Use specialist set for ordinary changes to an existing specialist.
 It patches the catalog-backed definition, rematerializes the .houmao/agents/ compatibility projection, and preserves unspecified fields.

-houmao-mgr project easy specialist set \
+houmao-mgr project specialist set \

 --name my-reviewer \